HardikN19/Football-Form-java/README.md

-**To connect Servlet with SQL Server change the following name in both RegistrationDao file and UpdationDao file :**
+**To connect Servlet with SQL Server change the following name in both Dao files and FetchDataServlet file :**
 1. SQL server name
 2. Database Name
 3. Username for SQL authentication